rkuma183/wilsonmar.github.io/_posts/2017-05-13-jmeter-install.md

    WARNING: Be sure to remember to stop this service when it's not needed.

-1. To remove jobs in the background:
+1. To remove all jobs in the background:

    <pre><strong>
    disown